m-labs/artiq/doc/manual/getting_started_mgmt.rst

     $ git push -u origin master

 .. tip::
-    If you are not familiar with command-line Git and would like to understand these commands in more detail, search for some tutorials in basic use of Git; there are many available online.
+    If you are not familiar with command-line Git and would like to understand these commands in more detail, look for tutorials on the basic use of Git; there are many available online.

 Start the master again with the ``-g`` flag, which tells it to treat its ``repository`` folder as a bare Git repository: ::